HectorVilas/lights-out/README.md

 ## update 12
 I've been using that "tool" I made to turn designs while playing on levels.
 Now there's 15 playable levels.
 The more advanced, the bigger the grid.

+## update 13

+I've been moving divs around to adapt the page to something a little more intuitive and screwed something in the code.
+Now I know why I need to use proper names for everything.
+The problem has been fixed, by the way.

+Now if a level is beaten, it's button will be darker.
+You can still replay the beaten level.
+I don't know anything about cookies and other stuffs to save the progress in the navigator, so if you refresh or close the page, the progress will be lost.
+Anyways, you don't need to beat the previous level to play the next one.

+This project is still fun to develop, but I don't know what to add/adjust next.
+The levels are a little bland with those random designs, maybe I'll start making some pixel art, but I'm not sure if those will be beatable.